Adore2113/MarsHSim/docs/dev_log.md

 ##      04/18/2026
     ♡ starting w. my temp file

-    ♡ I'm going to keep the radiators using the habitat temp directly to run, and focus on adding in the electric heaters until then
+    ♡ I'm going to keep the radiators using the habitat temp directly to run and focus on adding in the electric heaters until then

     ♡ I am going to worry about emergencies later and just get the foundation down first, but I did add another two radiators to the radiator list